5 Biggest Mistakes Partners Make with F1 Content

 Motorsport fans do not want to see random influencers doing “behind the scenes” paddock content, scripted fan interviews, staged reactions or hot-lap videos with people who have zero connection to the sport.

-These pieces of F1 sponsorship content often lead to backlash because fans see it as access being wasted.
 And they’re right: most fans will never experience Paddock Club or hot laps, so glamorising those experiences through people with no credibility feels alienating, not exciting.

 When influencer content does work: